oliviaconley/Code-Quiz-080122/README.md

 ## Goals

-* Create an JavaScript fundamentals quiz that allows the user to test their knowledge while keeping track of their scores.
+* Create a JavaScript fundamentals quiz that allows the user to test their knowledge while keeping track of their scores.

 ## Learning Experience